 In the United States, Tibouchina is not normally thought of as a houseplant.
 Indeed, outside of the subtropical zones where it's used as a landscape plant, it's not much thought of at all.
-I think this is a shame because it's such a beautiful plant with striking purple flowers, silvery and velvety leaves, and an open growth habit.
+This is a shame because it's such a beautiful plant with striking purple flowers, silvery and velvety leaves, and an open growth habit.

 When it comes to Tibouchina, this is an area where Americans could learn from our overseas friends who do grow Tibouchina.